Composer-Team/Beethoven-Software/README.md

 This repository contains the necessary software to interact with a Composer design over the AWS F1 FPGA Framework.

 ### Dependencies
+To my understanding, this should be pretty cross-platform and work with most UNIX systems.

+For AWS backend support, you will need the [AWS FPGA SDK](https://github.com/aws/aws-fpga) installed.
+This is not necessary for simulation support and the library will simply skip over any AWS specific code when building if we can't detect it.
+CMake will warn you if it can't find the SDK.

-[Amazon F1 SDK](https://github.com/aws/aws-fpga) - this is a dependency from the [Composer Hardware](https://github.com/ChrisKjellqvist/Composer-Hardware) repository.
-Under normal circumstances, the Composer-Hardware directory will contain the SDK, which can be used instead of installation in another directory.
-For everything here to work properly, `SDK_DIR` needs to be defined, which is typically set when running `sdk_setup.sh` from the SDK directory.
-Do **not** set this manually.
+[//]: # ([Amazon F1 SDK]&#40;https://github.com/aws/aws-fpga&#41; - this is a dependency from the)

+[//]: # ([Composer Hardware]&#40;https://github.com/ChrisKjellqvist/Composer-Hardware&#41; repository.
+Under normal circumstances, the)

+[//]: # (Composer-Hardware directory will contain the SDK, which can be used instead of installation in another directory.
+For)

+[//]: # (everything here to work properly, `SDK_DIR` needs to be defined, which is typically set when running `sdk_setup.sh` from)

-If you are
+[//]: # (the SDK directory.
+Do **not** set this manually.)

+[//]: # (If you are)

 ### Installation